Do CYFAR (and 4-H) youth programs foster the development of social capital?

-It is a good question, and one which has been often addressed in presentations at past CYFAR Conferences by Community Programs seeking to promote resilience and positive youth development in our youth.
+It is a good question and one that has often been addressed in presentations at past CYFAR Conferences by Community Programs seeking to promote resilience and positive youth development in our youth.

-Another early relevant CYFAR piece by Dan Perkins (PA) provides an approach to explaining positive youth development and how it builds social capital.
+Another early relevant CYFAR piece by Dan Perkins (PA) provided an approach to explaining positive youth development and how it builds social capital.

 Doreen Hauser-Lindstrom (WA) and Lynette Flage (ND) in their 2006 CYFAR seminar challenged each of us to assess what we were doing, as a program and as individuals, to connect citizens to build social capital.
-They evoked the six components of social capital (civic engagement, trust, civic responsibility, member power, networks, community vitality) and dare us to ask ourselves some good questions.
+They invoked the six components of social capital (civic engagement, trust, civic responsibility, member power, networks, community vitality) and dared us to ask ourselves some good questions.

-Susan Jakes, Autumn Guin and Andrew Behnke (NC), along with Boyd Rossing (WI), Dan Perkins (PA) and Barbara Brown (SC) taught us community building strategies, including discovering unseen assets to recognize true community capacity, exploring the need for and process of developing multicultural competence, and the concept of ecological programming.
-The CYFERnet Community Editorial Board led by Jakes and Guin have also presented a number of online seminars in building community capacity—you may want to check our to view those you missed.
+Susan Jakes, Autumn Guin, and Andrew Behnke (NC) along with Boyd Rossing (WI), Dan Perkins (PA), and Barbara Brown (SC) taught us community building strategies, including discovering unseen assets to recognize true community capacity, exploring the need for and process of developing multicultural competence, and the concept of ecological programming.
+The CYFERnet Community Editorial Board led by Jakes and Guin has also presented a number of online seminars in building community capacity—you may want to check out to view those you missed.

-Marilyn Rasmussen and Ann Daniels with their SD team talked about the power of school-community collaborations that form the basis of their CYFAR project for building social capital.
-Nora Luna and Cynthia Vazquez (NV) present on the importance of Community Cultural Wealth as some of the lessons learned from their CYFAR program.
+Marilyn Rasmussen and Ann Daniels, with their SD team, talked about the power of school-community collaborations that form the basis of their CYFAR project for building social capital.
+Nora Luna and Cynthia Vazquez (NV) presented on the importance of Community Cultural Wealth as one of the lessons learned from their CYFAR program.

 The NIFA Webinar Presenters gave CYFAR audiences an early peek at their study and its results at the 2011 DoD/USDA Family Resilience Conference.
-They (Barbara Baker, ME; Matt Calvert, WI; Mary Emery, IA; Richard Enfield, CA and Sharon Kinsey, NJ) demonstrated how to use their Community Mapping Tool to assess how program activities support (or not) building social capital.
-A second seminar from this conference by Emery, Jakes, Guin and Laura Laumatia (IA) walks you through the Six R's community coaching process, another tool to build trust and and the sense of inclusion.
+They (Barbara Baker, ME; Matt Calvert, WI; Mary Emery, IA; Richard Enfield, CA; and Sharon Kinsey, NJ) demonstrated how to use their Community Mapping Tool to assess how program activities support (or do not support) building social capital.
+A second seminar from this conference by Emery, Jakes, Guin, and Laura Laumatia (IA) walked through the Six R's community coaching process, another tool to build trust and the sense of inclusion.
 These two presentations could provide a strong background and set of tools to prepare you to participate in the upcoming webinar.
 Is your youth program building social capital?
-Could you strengthen its impact, extend the circle of social inclusion, and let more youth know that they matter, and that their ideas, actions and opinions are valued?
+Could you strengthen its impact, extend the circle of social inclusion, and let more youth know that they matter and that their ideas, actions, and opinions are valued?
 These resources and the upcoming NIFA webinar can be an opportunity to consider again how your youth program fosters the building of social capital.

 Flanagan.
 (2002).
 US and THEM: Trust, democracy, and youth development